zhdfd/Neural-Image-Colorization/README.md

 <img src="" width="640px" align="right">

-This is a Tensorflow implementation of *[Image-to-Image Translation with Conditional Adversarial Networks]()* that aims to infer a mapping from X to Y, where X is a single channel "black and white" image and Y is 3-channel "colorized" version of that image.

-We make use of [Generative Adversarial Networks]() conditioned on the input to teach a generative neural network how to produce our desired results.
+This is a Tensorflow implementation of *[Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/pdf/1611.07004v1.pdf)* that aims to infer a mapping from X to Y, where X is a single channel grayscale image and Y is 3-channel "colorized" version of that image.
+We make use of [Generative Adversarial Networks](https://arxiv.org/pdf/1406.2661.pdf) conditioned on the input to teach a generative neural network the highly complex and abstract function of automatic photo colorization, a cutting-edge technology in the field of machine learning.

+Architectural deficiencies presented in Berkley's paper were modified to improve training.
+Specifically, its logistic loss proved to be inefficient at learning the approproate probability distribution for the generative model and in turn made the training process highly time consuming.
+To resolve this, architectural design elements were borrowed from the [Wasserstein GAN](https://arxiv.org/pdf/1701.07875.pdf).
+The final sigmoidal activation of the discriminator was removed which improved gradient flow and reduced vanishing gradients.
+Intuitively, this essentially makes the discriminator a critic; rather than discriminating between real and generated samples in a binary manner, it replies "how real" the given sample is and returns a number.

+Other notable elements borrowed from the Wasserstein GAN include using the RMSProp and proper clipping of the discriminator's gradients.

-The purpose of this repository is to port the model over to TensorFlow.
+The purpose of this repository is to port the image-to-image translation experiment over to TensorFlow.

 ## Results